ibm-cloud-docs/resiliency/services/template.md

 - Regional disaster.

 ### Customer disaster planning
-{: #customer-disaster-planning}
+{: #template-customer-disaster-planning}

 To recover from a service instance outage a recovery service instance should be created in a recovery region.
 The recovery service instance should be configured with same data as the source service instance.

 The recovery instance should align with the workload [disaster recovery approaches within IBM Cloud](https://test.cloud.ibm.com/docs/resiliency?topic=resiliency-dr-approaches)

 ### Customer disaster recovery
-{: #customer-disaster-recovery}
+{: #template-customer-disaster-recovery}

 In the event of a customer declared disaster in the primary instance the service in the recovery region will be used (Minimal Operation) or the created (Zero Footprint).
 Redirect your workload components to the recovered instance or optionally insert into the retry logic to redirect requests to the second instance (Minimal Operation).

 ## IBM disaster recovery
-{: #ibm-disaster-recovery}
+{: #template-ibm-disaster-recovery}

 ### IBM recovery from zone failure
-{: #ibm-recovery-from-zone-failure}
+{: #template-ibm-recovery-from-zone-failure}

 ### IBM recovery from regional failure
-{: #ibm-recovery-from-regional-failure}
+{: #template-ibm-recovery-from-regional-failure}

-After a regional failure a service instance is recovered from ...
+After a regional failure IBM will attempt to restore the service instance with the same connection strings from the last state in internal persistent storage.
-If dependent storage devices in the region are damaged the service is recovered from backups previously stored in a regional COS bucket - these may be customer visible and managed backups like those in ICD or invisible backups like those kept by Secrets Manager.
+- RTO - TODO
+- RPO - TODO

+It may not be possible for IBM to restore the service instance, and it will be required for the customer restore the database - see [customer disaster recovery](#template-customer-disaster-recovery)

 ## IBM Service Maintenance
-{: #ibm-service-maintenance}
+{: #template-ibm-service-maintenance}

 All upgrades follow the IBM service best practices and have a recovery plan and rollback process in-place.
 Regular upgrades for new features and maintenance occur as part of normal operations.
 Such maintenance can occasionally cause short interruption intervals that will be handled by [client availability retry logic](/docs/doesnotexist) within client applications.
 Changes are initially rolled out sequentially on a region-by-region basis.